Pion Phenomenology from the Thermal Soft-Wall Model of Holographic QCD: Numerical Results

-In Fig.\ref{1A}, we present $3D$ graphs of the temperature-dependent form factor \( F_{\pi}(Q^2, T) \) at $\alpha=0$, $\alpha=0.2$, $\alpha=0.4$ (recall that $\alpha$ reflects the influence of gravitational dynamics).
+In Fig. \ref{fig:formfactor}, we present $3D$ graphs of the temperature-dependent form factor \( F_{\pi}(Q^2, T) \) at $\alpha=0$, $\alpha=0.2$, and $\alpha=0.4$ (recall that $\alpha$ reflects the influence of gravitational dynamics).
 These plots show that with increasing values of $\alpha$, the pion form factor also increases.
-In the form factor, temperature scales with $\alpha$.
 The influence of gravitational dynamics increases the significance of chiral symmetry restoration with rising temperature.
+Note that these figures show that the critical temperature increases with higher values of $\alpha$.

-Fig. \ref{2a} shows 2D illustrations of the combined dependence of \( F_{\pi}(Q^2, T) \) on both temperature and momentum squared for different values of \( \alpha \).
-We observe a significant increase in the temperature dependence as well as the \( Q^2 \)-dependence of the form factor with increasing values of \( \alpha \), suggesting a stronger interaction between pions at higher \( \alpha \).
+\FloatBarrier Fig. \ref{FF3a} shows 2D illustrations of the combined dependence of \( F_{\pi}(Q^2, T) \) on both temperature and momentum squared for different values of \( \alpha \).
+In Fig. \ref{FF3a} (a) We observe a significant increase in the form factor at a given temperature with increasing values of \( \alpha \).
+Here \( Q^2 = 0.1~GeV^2\) is fixed.
+We observe that the form factor, which depends on temperature, increases as \( \alpha \) increases.
+This indicates that gravitational dynamics (represented by \( \alpha \)) have a strong influence on the internal structure of hadrons and their form factor.
+The plot in Fig. \ref{FF3a} (b) shows that the profile of the form factor versus $Q^2$ when $T = 0.2~GeV$.
+The value of the form factor increases consistently with increasing $\alpha$.